yuripourre/devilutionX/README.md

 - Inventory snaps to grid system, use arrow/WASD keys to move around.
 Spacebar to pickup/drop items.
 - Hotbook spells have snap grid system, use arrow/WASD keys to move around.
 Spacebar to select spell.
 - Character info window level up attribute increase buttons now make cursor snap to them.

+## How To Port

+- 4 new files have been added that have the new code in them, plrctrls.cpp/.h and joystick.cpp/.h
+- Any code that was altered in the other files were commented with `// JAKE`

 ## To-Do